Deep Gaussian Processes for Functional Maps: Related Work

 \section{Related Work}

 Functional data analysis (FDA) has been a prominent area of statistical research for several decades, tracing back to foundational works such as \citet{ramsay1991some,faraway1997regression}.
 Key topics in this field include functional regression~\citep{morris2015functional} and functional principal component analysis (FPCA)~\citep{silverman1996smoothed,hall2006properties}.
-Functional regression refers to a class of regression models in which the predictors and/or the response are functions.
 A major subfield is function-on-function regression, where both the predictors and the response are functional.
 Other widely studied formulations include scalar-on-function regression~\citep{goldsmith2014estimator,reiss2017methods,hullait2021robust}, function-on-scalar regression~\citep{reiss2010fast,bauer2018introduction}, as well as hybrid or mixed cases.
 A variety of function-on-function regression methods have been developed~\citep{yao2005functional,manrique2016functional,kim2018additive,luo2019interaction,beyaztas2020function,aneiros2022variable,wang2022functional,dette2024pivotal}, with most of them grounded in the functional linear regression framework, an intuitive extension of classical linear regression.
 These methods primarily differ in their choice of basis functions, normalization, regularization, \etc

 In scientific machine learning, operator learning has emerged as an vibrant field aimed at learning mappings between function spaces governed by PDEs.
 These mappings --- often referred to as operators --- represent relationships involving derivatives and integrals.
 Many neural architectures have been specifically designed for learning such PDE operators.
-One of the most prominent classes of operator learning models are the Fourier Neural Operators (FNO)~\citep{li2020fourier} and their extensions~\citep{tran2021factorized, lingsch2024beyond}, which perform functional transformations through Fourier layers combined with standard neural network activations such as GeLU.
-Other notable operator learning models include the Multiwavelet Neural Operator~\citep{gupta2021multiwavelet}, CNO~\citep{raonic2024convolutional}, DeepONet~\citep{lu2021learning}, and transformer-based approaches~\citep{cao2021choose, li2022transformer, hao2023gnot}, among others.
+One most prominent class is the Fourier Neural Operators (FNO)~\citep{li2020fourier} and their extensions~\citep{tran2021factorized, lingsch2024beyond}, which perform functional transformations through Fourier layers combined with standard neural network activations such as GeLU.
+Other notable models include the Multiwavelet Neural Operator~\citep{gupta2021multiwavelet}, CNO~\citep{raonic2024convolutional}, DeepONet~\citep{lu2021learning}, and transformer-based approaches~\citep{cao2021choose, li2022transformer, hao2023gnot}, among others.